fgasparro/EdgeDS-Docs/docs/Introducing_Qi.rst

-After you have finished this introduction and worked with one of the samples, refer to the :ref:`Quick_start_topic` section, which describes the interaction of various Qi objects and will help you get started with your own application.
+After you have finished this introduction and worked with one of the samples, refer to the :ref:`Quick_start_topic` section, which describes the interaction of various Edge DS objects and will help you get started with your own application.

 Architecture
 ------------

-A Tenant represents a client or organization that owns and manages a collection of OSIsoft Cloud Services, including Qi.
+A Tenant represents a logical separation of data in Edge DS.
+All Edge DS's ship with a tenant called "default"

 Tenants are divided into one or more logical units called Namespaces.
-Each Namespace is distinct and separate from other Namespaces, with its own instances of the various OSIsoft Cloud Services and data stores.
+Each Namespace is distinct and separate from other Namespaces, each Edge DS ships with a default namespace of "data".
-Namespaces provide isolation of resources.

-Isolation provided by Tenants and Namespaces prevent accidental or malicious data access.

 .. image:: images/ContainersA.png